directory

 Virtuous and holy, be thou conqueror!

-Harry, that prophesied thou shouldst be king, 135
+Harry, that prophesied thou shouldst be king,130

 Doth comfort thee in thy sleep: live, and flourish!

-Enter the Ghost of CLARENCE
+The Ghost of CLARENCE rises.

-Ghost of CLARENCE To KING RICHARD III
+Ghost of CLARENCE[To KING RICHARD III]

 Let me sit heavy on thy soul to-morrow!